 In 1994 Dr Motsepe founded Future Mining which grew rapidly to become a successful contract mining company.
 He then formed ARMgold in 1997 which listed on the JSE in 2002.

-In 2003 Dr Motsepe led ARMgold into a merger with Avmin and Harmony Gold.
+Dr Motsepe led ARMgold into a merger with Avmin and Harmony Gold in 2003.
 Following the merger Avmin changed its name to African Rainbow Minerals (ARM) and he became the founder and Executive Chairman of ARM.

 Dr Patrice Motsepe was a partner in one of the largest law firms in South Africa, Bowmans and was also a visiting attorney in the USA with the law firm, McGuireWoods.